-The original approved layout (2020) is deemed to be the No-Go alternative and status quo.
 The preferred alternative presented in this S24G report is the result of the outcome of the investigation with specialist input to avoid the sensitive features altogether.

 (d) Technology alternatives (e.g. to reduce resource demand and resource use efficiency) to avoid negative impacts, mitigate unavoidable negative impacts and maximise positive impacts or detailed motivation if no reasonable or feasible alternatives exist: